top of page

 Hawaiʻi’s environment introduces serious risks:

-• Flash flooding in narrow valleys
+• Flash flooding in narrow valleys.

-• Falling rocks and unstable cliffs
+• Falling rocks and unstable cliffs.

-• Strong water pressure at the waterfall bases
+• Strong water pressure at the waterfall bases.

 These dangers have led to rescues and, in some cases, fatalities (unguided swimmers, not on professional tours)—prompting stricter regulation and closures in certain areas.